 Our school community has a college bound culture.
 This culture is supported and manifested via our CollegeBound program.
 The program is led by a full-time CollegeBound Advisor, whose sole responsibility is programming and advising as it pertains to ensuring that 100% of our graduates are admitted to and enroll in college.
 The impact our CollegeBound program has on our campus’s academic success is best illustrated by the post-secondary success of our graduates.
 All alumnae have been admitted to at least one college/university.
-The Class of 2015 represents the school’s seventh to graduate.
-To date our 275 alumnae were offered $28M in academic/merit scholarships.
+The Class of 2020 represents the school’s twelfth to graduate.
+To date our 536 alumnae were offered admission to over 350 different institutions and $67M in academic/merit scholarships.
+They have matriculated to 113 different colleges and universities across the United States and South Korea.
 The CollegeBound Advisor position and program are financially supported by the Young Women's Preparatory Network (formerly the Foundation for the Education of Young Women.)

 The CollegeBound program is designed to be comprehensive and developmentally appropriate for each grade level.
 Since our school serves young women in the 6ththrough 12th grades, CollegeBound has the ability to provide early college awareness in the middle school years and step-by-step guidance through the admission and financial aid process in the high school years.
 Because individual advising has the highest impact on student success, the CollegeBound Program devotes a majority of time to counseling students and their families.
 Programming is often done in collaboration with Advisory/Homeroom sections, Enrichment groups, Clubs and/or academic departments.